kierenadkins/Software-Architecture/docs/decisions/0006-Sequence-Diagrams-For-System-Behaviour .md

 ---
 id: {0006}
-date: {05/11/2023}
+date: {11/05/2023}
 ---

-# Decision to NoSql for Data Store
+# Decision to Use NoSQL for Data Store

 ## Context and Problem Statement
-As part of my system design, i wanted to model and understand how diffrent components/layers within the system interact with each other.
-This decision will explore a few considered options for behaviour diagrams.
+As part of my system design, I wanted to model and understand how different components/layers within the system interact with each other.
+This decision will explore a few considered options for behavior diagrams

 ## Decision Drivers

 * Requirement to see the flow of interactions
-* need to visualize the behaviour of the system
+* Need to visualize the behavior of the system
 * To help create the level 3 C4 diagram

 ## Considered Options